kamondemwangi/insilico-vaccine-design-code/README.md

 usually at an optimal length of 9-10 mers while B-cell epitopes having varying lengths but usually the best being 15-22 amino acids in length.

-Python code for the generation of multi-epitope vaccine constructs,this code is essential for the generation of vaccine constructs, the user has latitude to select the adjuvant and linkers for the B and T cell epitopes.
+The python code for the generation of multi-epitope vaccine constructs,this code is essential for the generation of vaccine constructs, the user has latitude to select the adjuvant and linkers for the B and T cell epitopes.

 Gromacs,molecular dynamics simulation of vaccine-receptor complex script also available, this is essential to study the stability